 Firstly, their made-to-order shoes start at an affordable price of around $750 and the process takes between 8 to 10 weeks.
-As for their bespoke shoes, prices start at $3,000 for the entry Blue service.
-Overall, this is quite fast and can take about 5 months if only a single refitting is necessary.
+Their entry Blue service, which offers customers a much more tailor-made pair of shoes, starts at $3,000 and can take about 5 months if only a single refitting is necessary.

 Finally, Stefano Bemer still offers exclusive training and workshops for keen shoe enthusiasts.
 Thanks to their courses, you can start as an apprentice and work all the way up to their “maestro” level.

 Starting as a traditional Austro-Hungarian shoemaker, Vass first opened his shop in 1978.
 As he garnered a reputation for his immaculate craftsmanship, he began venturing into more contemporary designs.

 In 1999, Vass received critical acclaim and international recognition when he released his book, Handmade Shoes For Men.
-Having established a veritable brand identity, László Vass is now considered one of the best craftsmen who specialises in exotic leathers and unique designs.
+Having established a veritable identity, László Vass is now considered one of the best craftsmen who specialize in exotic leathers and unique designs.

 Firstly, it’s important to distinguish between John Lobb Ltd and John Lobb SAS.
-In 1866, John Lobb first opened his London shop where he would produce bespoke footwear for European royalty.
+In 1866, John Lobb first opened his London shop where he would produce exclusive footwear for European royalty.
 Thanks to its enormous success, he launched a Paris boutique in 1901.

 In 1976, the Paris shop was acquired by the Hermès group with permission to keep the name.
 Meanwhile, the London shop continues to be owned and operated by the Lobb family.
-Additionally, the London shop only produces bespoke shoes while the Paris store has also ventured into the ready-to-wear market.
+Additionally, the London shop only produces custom-fit shoes while the Paris store has also ventured into the ready-to-wear market.

 Although John Lobb in Paris was acquired by Hermès, it is not their exclusive supplier for leather.
 While their exotic skins are supplied by Hermès, others are sourced through their own special references.

 John Lobb’s Goodyear-welted ready-to-wear collection is crafted in Northampton, England.
-Meanwhile, all their made-to-measure and bespoke shoes are made in their own Paris workshop.
+Meanwhile, options such as made-to-measure and above are made in their own Paris workshop.

 As they are handmade, they aren’t constructed using a Goodyear welt but can be crafted using a dizzying array of stitch types that are selected by the client.